eecs280staff/tutorials/docs/setup_xcode.md

 <img src="images/xcode050.png" width="768px" />

 Set a project name, we'll call our example project `p1-stats`.
 Ensure that that the Language is set to "C++".
+Enter your uniqname in the "Organization Identifier" field.
+(It's used by the app store which we don't use, so you just need something there.)
 Click "Next".

 <img src="images/xcode060.png" width="768px" />